madoka-takato/sc26-vllm-mig-artifact/A3/README.md

 Prometheus collects GPU metrics from DCGM Exporter and vLLM runtime metrics exposed through the `/metrics` endpoint.

-The dashboards are not included in this repository.
-After launching Grafana, import the required dashboards from the Grafana Dashboard Library:
+The Grafana dashboards are not included in this repository.
+After launching Grafana, import the required dashboards (the **NVIDIA DCGM Dashboard for Kubernetes (MIG & Non-MIG GPUs)** and the **vLLM dashboard**) from the Grafana Dashboard Library:

 <https://grafana.com/grafana/dashboards/>